Tsuji–Wilkinson decarbonylation reaction

 Although decarbonylation can be effected by several transition metal complexes, Wilkinson's catalyst has proven the most effective.

 Reaction mechanism

 Strictly speaking, this reaction results in the formation of a rhodium carbonyl complex rather than free carbon monoxide.

-The catalytic cycle is assumed to involve oxidative addition of the aldehyde (or acid chloride) to gives a 16e acyl Rh(III)-hydride intermediate, which undergoes migratory extrusion of CO proceed to form an 18-electron d6 Rh(III) carbonyl complex.
+The catalytic cycle is assumed to involve oxidative addition of the aldehyde (or acid chloride) to give a 16e acyl Rh(III)-hydride intermediate, which undergoes migratory extrusion of CO proceed to form an 18-electron d6 Rh(III) carbonyl complex.
 Reductive elimination produces the decarbonylated product.
 In the catalytic variant of the Tsuji–Wilkinson decarbonylation, RhCl(CO)(PPh3)2 evolves CO above 200 °C, thereby regenerating RhCl(PPh3)n.
 Otherwise, the reaction mechanism halts by formation of this thermodynamically stable carbonyl complex.

 Synthetic applications

 The Tsuji–Wilkinson decarbonylation proceeds under mild conditions and is highly stereospecific.
 In addition to aliphatic, aromatic, and α,β-unsaturated aldehydes, acyl nitriles and 1,2-diketones are also suitable substrates.
 Few methods exist for decarbonylation.

 One illustrative application is the synthesis of the core nucleus of FR-900482.
 Note that the ester is unaffected by the rhodium reagent.